Message Kinds

 "proof": null

-}Annotation: a terminal trace such as completed, failed, or canceled closes the interaction for
+}Annotation: a terminal trace such as completed, failed, or canceled closes the work for normal

 Reason codes